Random interlacements and amenability: The connected phase

 \section{The connected phase}

 The aim of this section is to provide results regarding the phase $u>u_c$.
-In Subsection~\ref{s:ucfinite} we give an example of a graph for which this phase is non-empty.
-In Subsection~\ref{s.uniqmonotone} we show that for any $u>u_c$, the interlacement set ${\mathcal I}$ is connected.
+In Section~\ref{sucfinite} we give an example of a graph for which this phase is nonempty.
+In Section~\ref{suniqmonotone} we show that for any $u>u_c$, the interlacement set ${\mathcal I}$ is connected.